ChaseAdams45/recipic-app/README.md

 ## ReciPic
 A computer vision app used to help find recipes.
 This project was made as a part of an internship at AI Camp.
 The app uses a YOLOv5 model to detect what food items the user has in their fridge or counter.
-We then fetch and return relevant recipes to the user
+We then fetch and return relevant recipes to the user.
+The app was created with React Native

 # Validation predictions (after multiple iterations of data cleansing and training)
 <img width=500 src="https://user-images.githubusercontent.com/67029585/210463597-cd1c56d5-c617-4ad7-b756-62cd04f078d1.jpg">